 If you need vaccinations for your stay abroad, you can receive a compensation for the costs (not the total amount) if you get your vaccinations at SGZ Delft.
 First fill in a form from our website (Forms & Downloads) and come to our office to have it signed.
 Then make an appointment for vaccination at SGZ and take the form with you.

 Check with your health insurance whether you are covered for the actual medical costs abroad.
-In many countries medical care is more expensive abroad and you should know if all costs are covered.
+In many countries medical care is more expensive and you should know if all costs are covered.
 Request an European Health Insurance Card if it is not at the back of your insurance card already.
-You can ask your insurance how to request the card or go the the website of EHIC.
+You can ask your insurance company how to request the card or go to Zorgwijzer for more information on this topic.

-After registering and filling out your contact information in Osiris you fall, for the study related part of your foreign travel, under the collective travel insurance of the TU Delft.
+After registering and filling out your contact information in MyTUDelft you fall, for the study related part of your foreign travel, under the collective travel insurance of the TU Delft.

 Risky activities might not be covered.
-If you intend to go scuba diving or mountaineering or plan to participate in another risky activity, please contact Kelly Duivenvoorden to discuss if you need to take an additional insurance.
+If you intend to go scuba diving or mountaineering or plan to participate in another risky activity, please contact Integrale Veiligheid (Kelly Duivenvoorden) to discuss if you need to take an additional insurance.

 The TU Delft travel insurance only covers the necessary medical costs directly related to an accident or sickness during your stay abroad.
 Treatments that can be postponed until your return in The Netherlands will not be covered.